Leon Lai: Personal life

 In 2008, Lai secretly married model Gaile Lok in Las Vegas at the Wynn Hotel, with his manager and assistant acting as witnesses.
-On 3rd October 2012, the couple announced the end of their four-year marriage.
+On 3 October 2012, the couple announced the end of their four-year marriage.
 Their joint statement stated that there were "different philosophies in life" which caused the divorce.

 In 2017, Lai formed a relationship with his label assistant and later sales manager Chan Wing-yee (陳泳儀), who is 19 years his junior and also a divorcee.
-On 22nd April 2018, Chan gave birth to his daughter.
+On 22 April 2018, Chan gave birth to their daughter.